Supersingular variety

-In mathematics, a supersingular variety is (usually) a smooth projective variety in nonzero characteristic such that for all n the slopes of the Newton polygon of the nth crystalline cohomology are all n/2 (de Jong 2014).
-For special classes of varieties such as elliptic curves it is common to use various ad hoc definitions of "supersingular", which are (usually) equivalent to the one given above.
+In mathematics, a supersingular variety is (usually) a smooth projective variety in nonzero characteristic such that for all n the slopes of the Newton polygon of the nth crystalline cohomology are all n/2.
+For special classes of varieties such as elliptic curves, it is common to use various ad hoc definitions of "supersingular", which are (usually) equivalent to the one given above.
+At the opposite extreme, a variety is called ordinary if its Newton polygon coincides with its Hodge polygon.
+Despite the terminology, "supersingular" and "singular" do not indicate that the variety has singularities.

+History

-The term "singular elliptic curve" (or "singular j-invariant") was at one times used to refer to complex elliptic curves whose ring of endomorphisms has rank 2, the maximum possible.
-Helmut Hasse discovered that, in finite characteristic, elliptic curves can have larger rings of endomorphisms of rank 4, and these were called "supersingular elliptic curves".
-Supersingular elliptic curves can also be characterized by the slopes of their crystalline cohomology, and the term "supersingular" was later extended to other varieties whose cohomology has similar properties.
-The terms "supersingular" and "singular" do not mean that the variety has singularities.
+The term "singular elliptic curve" (or "singular j-invariant") was originally used to refer to complex elliptic curves whose ring of endomorphisms has rank 2, the maximum possible over the complex numbers.
+In the 1930s, Helmut Hasse discovered that elliptic curves over finite fields can have even larger endomorphism rings of rank 4, and these were termed "supersingular elliptic curves".